heutelbeck/sapl-policy-engine/sapl-documentation/1_2_GettingStarted.md

 ```
 {: data-subject="housemd" data-action="use" data-resource="MRT" }

+{: .note }
+> If you are reading this on the documentation site, the embedded playground above shows the result of evaluating this single policy in isolation.
+It displays the outcome of the one matching policy only.
+A full PDP additionally applies a *combining algorithm* on top that merges the results of all loaded policies into a final decision.
+For example, when no policy matches, the embedded playground shows `NOT_APPLICABLE`, while a PDP configured with a deny-by-default algorithm returns `DENY`.
+The CLI examples below use a full PDP with such a configuration.

 #### Evaluate with decide-once

 The `decide-once` command evaluates the subscription against all loaded policies, prints the result, and exits.
 A subscription has three required components: `--subject`, `--action`, and `--resource`, each a JSON value: